Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

    - Playing a warm-up beatmap is not mandatory, and teams may elect to skip their warm-up pick should they wish to.
 4. Players are expected to exercise common sense in pick time windows.
    - If a player is unable to come up with a pick within a 90-second time window of their picking turn, the pick will be given to the other player.
+5. This tournament features a special branded as the **EX/Special** pick.
-5. In a Free Mod pick, each team has to field **at least two different mod combinations** to play the beatmap with.
+6. In a Free Mod pick, each player has to apply at least one mod to play the beatmap with.
+Allowed mods are Easy, Hard Rock, Hidden, or any possible combinations of the three mods.
-   - No Mod does not count as an unique mod combination.
-   - Hard Rock and Hidden + Hard Rock counts as the same mod combination.
-   - There are no bonus score multipliers for players who are playing with either Easy or Flashlight.
+   - Playing a FreeMod pick without any mods applied is not allowed.
-6. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
+7. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
    - Playing the tiebreaker map with a mod is *not* mandatory.
-7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.
+8. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.

 ## Notes